Student Placement Policy

 - Principal will assign staff to balanced class lists.
 Final approval of student placement and assignment of teachers rests with the principal.

-- When enrollment and staffing are judged to be stable by principal, class lists will be finalized and students will be notified about their assignments via postcard mailing.
+- When enrollment and staffing are judged to be stable by principal, class lists will be finalized and families will be instructed to view teacher assignment using ParentVue.

 As additional students move into the Frank Love attendance area during the school year, these students will be placed in classes by the principal.
 In making these placement decisions, the principal will gather as much information as possible about each new student.
 Input from receiving teachers about their classes will also be used, and the above placement criteria will be applied.